declaresub/pythtml/README.md

 Empty elements (e.g. img) omit the *children parameter in \_\_init__.

+## Raw HTMl

+The Raw pseudo-element allows for the insertion of string data into an HTML document.
+Typically one would use this to add script elements.
+The Raw initializer has a keyword parameter escape_data with default value False.
+Pass True to escape some reserved HTML characters in data.

 ## Text Encoding

-The default encoding for HTML 5 is UTF-8.
-The magic method `Html.__bytes__` returns UTF-8 encoded data.
-If you want data with a different encoding, use `str(doc).encode('your-encoding')`.
+The default encoding for HTML 5 is UTF-8, but you can supply a different encoding in HTML.__init__.
+The dunder method `Html.__bytes__` returns data encoded in the specified encoding.

 A meta element specifying the charset is inserted for you as the first child element of the head element.

 ## Development

-Use the venv script included in the repository to create virtual environments.

-### Create a virtual environment

-    ./venv create dev

-Specify a python version:

-    ./venv create --pyversion 3.4 dev3.4

-The command creates a new virtual environment and installs everything in requirements.txt.
-Virtual environments are created in /path/to/repository/.venv .

-Remove a virtual environment:

-    ./venv remove dev3.4

-Activate a virtual environment:

-    ./venv shell dev3.6

-You can omit the name if there is only one virtual environment.
-This command creates a new bash shell.
-Other shells could be supported if anyone else ever works on pyfive.

 ## Examples

 ### Get the package version:

-    >>> import pyfive
+    >>> import pythtml
-    >>> print(pyfive.__version__)
+    >>> print(pythtml.__version__)
     0.0.0

 ### Generation of a document:

-    >>> from pyfive import *
+    >>> from pythtml import *
     >>>
     >>> doc = Html(
     ...
-Head(Title('pyfive')),
+Head(Title('pythtml')),
     ...
 Body(
     ...
-H1('pyfive', id="title"),
+H1('pythtml', id="title"),
     ...
-P('pyfive is an alternative to templates for generation of HTML.', class_='blurb'), ...
+P('pythtml is an alternative to templates for generation of HTML.', class_='blurb'), ...
 Script(type='text/javascript', src='http://www.the.gov/tracking_code.js')
     ...         )
     ...     )